 In recognition of his exemplary career as a Foreign Service officer, the Board of Governors is pleased to name Raymond Ewing ’57 a 2018 Seal Award honoree for Professional Achievement.

 In 2001, Elona became the first Native American to serve on an urban district school board in Minnesota.
 She was elected to multiple terms as chair of the

 St. Paul Public Schools Board of Education and has led numerous minority education and anti-discrimination initiatives in Minnesota.
 In recognition of her work, Elona was honored with a Racial Equity Community Empowerment Award of The Summit for Courageous Conversation 2011, Pacific Education Group in 2011.
 She currently serves as the Synod Executive of the Synod of Lakes and Prairies of the Presbyterian Church (USA).

 For her tireless advocacy and steadfast leadership, the Board of Governors is honored to name Elona Street-Stewart ’73 a 2018 Alumni Seal Award recipient for Professional Achievement.

 SERVICE TO THE COMMUNITY

-In tribute to her awareness of issues challenging our society and her dedication to supporting the global community of girls, the Board of Governors bestows upon Kylie Schuyler ’82 the 2017 Alumni Seal Award for Service to the Community.
+In tribute to her inspiring career helping others, the Board of Governors bestows upon Martha Hernandez ’03 the 2018 Alumni Seal Award for Service to the Community.

-In honor of her early achievement, and with the certainty that she has laid the groundwork fora distinguished future career, the Board of Governors presents the Erica J. Murray ’01 Young Alumna Award for Early Achievement to Sara El-Amine ’07.
+In honor of his early achievement, and with the certainty that he has laid the groundwork for a distinguished future career, the Board of Governors presents the Erica J. Murray ’01 Young Alumni Award for Early Achievement to Kevin Adler ’07.